lucasrla/dev-notes/apps/index.md

 ---
 layout: default
 title: Apps
-nav_order: 2
+nav_order: 3
 has_children: true
 permalink: /apps
 ---

 # Apps

-List of applications to install on a new Mac.
+List of GUI-based applications to install on a new Mac.

 Download them from the macOS App Store, brew cask or directly from their website.